Significant-Gravitas/AutoGPT/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please make sure your changes have been tested and are in good working condition.
-Here is a list of our critical paths, if you need some guidance on what and how to test:
+Here is a list of our critical paths, if you need some inspiration on what and how to test:
 -->

 - Create from scratch and execute an agent with at least 3 blocks